4castRenewables/ens10/mlproject/README.md

 pip install -r requirements_wo_modules.txt
 ```

-6. Add the following code at the end of the virtual environment activate file `<venv-name>/bin/activate`:
+6. Add the following code at the end of the virtual environment activation file `<venv-name>/bin/activate`:
 ```
 BASE_DIR="<absolute path to ens10 directory>"